NxPKG/khulnasoft-docs/content/dns/reference/analytics-api-properties.md

 title: Analytics API properties
 weight: 1
 meta:
-    description: API properties that you can use in API requests for Cloudflare DNS analytics.
+    description: API properties that you can use in API requests for Khulnasoft DNS analytics.
 ---

 # Analytics API properties